 Can I go to restaurants, cafes or social gatherings?

-However it’s very important to practice social distancing and good hygiene (avoid touching surfaces, hand washing, cough etiquette, wiping frequently touched surfaces)
+Yes.
+There are no restrictions on gatherings.
+However it’s important to practice social distancing and good hygiene (avoid touching surfaces, hand washing, cough etiquette, wiping frequently touched surfaces).

 It’s also important you keep a record of where you’ve been and who you’ve seen.